INSURANCE 101

 1. Insurance is now available

-With the introduction of Vouch’s Web3 Protection Policy, Web3 founders can now quickly and easily purchase insurance coverage that doesn’t exclude relevant Web3 risks, including smart contract vulnerabilities and theft of digital assets.
+With the introduction of products like Vouch’s Web3 Protection Policy, Web3 founders can now quickly and easily purchase insurance coverage that doesn’t exclude relevant Web3 risks, including smart contract vulnerabilities and theft of digital assets.

 2. Insurance helps companies survive downturns